 Once you develop a fundamental understanding of these, you will be better equipped to understand elements of Java syntax, including conditionals, loops, arrays, and others.

-A conditional is a feature of programming that allows you to perform certain actions depending on whether a specific condition or set of conditions are met.
+A conditional performs certain actions depending on whether a specific condition or set of conditions are met.

 An array is a data type that stores multiple values.
 These values must be of the same data type.
 For instance, an array can hold a list of student names or a list of employee email addresses.

 The main subtopics of Java arrays to study are:

 - Manipulating data in arrays

 - Copying an array